daviemakz/risen-js/README.md

 - Clean up code to align more closely with latest ECMA10+.
 [DONE]

-- Add a development mode to the package which allows everything to be tested
+- Add a development mode to the package which allows everything to be tested.

+- Add example described in the `README.md`.

 - Add methods to response object to allow self setting of data.
-(Getter & Setters)
+(Getter & Setters).

-- Add cleaner method other than `sendRequest()` modelled around express
+- Add cleaner method other than `sendRequest()` modelled around express.

 - Reuse HTTP connection from express server.